RayHightower/RayHightower.com/_posts/2015-11-28-order-from-my-table-panera.markdown

 ### Anticipating Customer Needs

-Panera’s offering is a brilliant example of anticipating customer needs, giving it to them, and getting paid.
-Here are some unspoken customer needs addressed by “Order from my table”:
+Panera’s offering is a brilliant example of anticipating a customer need, addressing the need, and getting paid.
 “Order from my table” addresses owner and customer needs as follows:

-A customer on a laptop does not want to risk theft by walking to a cash register.
+* A customer on a laptop does not want to risk theft by walking to a cash register.
 Solution: Handle the whole transaction online, and bring the food to the customer.
-Restaurants need cash-producing tables in order to stay in business.
+* Restaurants need cash-producing tables in order to stay in business.

 Great move, Panera!